verrazzano/docs/content/en/docs/quickstart/_index.md

 example application provides a simple *Hello World* REST service written with [Helidon](https://helidon.io).
 For more information and the code of this application, see the [Verrazzano Examples](https://github.com/verrazzano/examples).

-To deploy the Hello World Helidon example application.
+To deploy the Hello World Helidon example application: